 It isn't your average "I've been there and done that and here's how you can too" shtick.
 Far from it.

 What especially makes Sean's content so engaging is his honesty and willingness to admit he doesn't have all the answers.
 That, several years on, he's still finding his feet in Japan.

 Visiting Japan for the first time can be a daunting experience.
 Add in potential language challenges and cultural differences – it might give you some cause for concern before your first big adventure here.

-It’s the No.1 topic first-timers to Japan ask me about.
-So last year I wrote a book How to Travel in Japan Without Speaking Japanese.
+It's the No.1 topic first-timers to Japan ask me about.
+My post, Japan Without Japanese: How To Travel In Japan When You Don’t Speak Japanese, is the most read post on my site.
+So I wrote a book How to Travel in Japan Without Speaking Japanese.
 After reading my book on the subject, Sean and I got to talking about the challenges of travelling in Japan.

 Sean invited me onto his YouTube channel to chat more about the themes in my book and to exchange experiences, discuss our personal insights and share some tips with you on visiting Japan without speaking Japanese.

-Over the next few weeks, Sean will be releasing a series of three videos in which we explore some of the challenges when visiting Japan without speaking Japanese.
-We’ll be sharing our combined experience, offering solutions that you can use to ensure your first or next trip to Japan is the best it can be.
+Over a series of three videos we explore some of the challenges when visiting Japan without speaking Japanese.
+We share our combined experience, offering solutions that you can use to ensure your first or next trip to Japan is the best it can be.

-In the first video (below) we get to learn a little about each other and discuss some of the most common concerns and questions people have about visiting Japan.
-Especially when you don’t speak the language.
+In this first video we get to learn a little about each other and discuss some of the most common concerns and questions people have about visiting Japan.
+Especially when you don't speak the language.